University of York Conservative and Unionist Association

-The University of York Conservative and Unionist Association, known more commonly as the York Tories, is a student conservative association founded in 1963 and based at the University of York.
+The University of York Conservative Association, known more commonly as the York Tories, is a student Conservative association founded in 1963 and based at the University of York.
 While it is independent from the national Conservative Party, it is affiliated and does share some events.
 It is affiliated with the University of York Students' Union.

 Events

 The association hosts a variety of events, some of a political nature, for members to attend, with events being held on the Wednesday and Friday during the term.
 Traditionally, events have not been held during the exam period of the summer term, but more relaxed events have been held anyway.

 The Wednesday events are the social events, and tend to be pub crawls, chase pub crawls, as well as the termly Port & Policy and Pint & Policy.
 The Friday events tend to be calmer, and sometimes intellectual.
 These events can be movie nights, debates, quizzes, board games, speakers, and dinners.
 Sometimes these events end at the curry house 'The Garden of India', which has developed a close relationship with the association.

 Port & Policy is the most popular of the associations events.
 Unlike some conservative associations who charge for attendance, membership of the association merits free port.
 Recordings of any variety is strictly forbidden, which allows serious debate to occur without fear of retribution.
 Motions are collected by the secretary, then proposed and considered throughout the evening, and then individually voted on.
 Member vote for, against, or abstain.
 The evening concludes with all motions that passed being repeated to the members, which are then voted on to decide which is the most popular.

-The association has a close relationship with northern university conservative associations, namely the Durham University Conservative and Unionist Association, the Newcastle Conservative Society, and Northumbria University Conservative Society.
+The association has a close relationship with Northern University Conservative associations, namely the Durham University Conservative and Unionist Association, the Newcastle Conservative Society, and Northumbria University Conservative Society.
 This is epitomised in the annual Primrose Dinner, hosted by the Newcastle Conservative Society in The Northern Counties Private Members Club.